How do you know when a quince is bad?

 They’re not red, they’re colourless.
 That is a quirk of nature to protect the fruit from hungry animals.
 There are lots of anthocyanins in quinces, they are just all bound up together in big molecules called tannins.
 Once you heat up the colourless tannins, the coloured anthocyanin pigments are released.

-READ ALSO: Is it normal for friends not to talk?
+READ ALSO: Is it correct to say housewife?

 Will quince ripen if picked green?